revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- The class must not be declared final.
-No methods or persistent instance variables must be declared final.
+- The class must not be declared final.No methods or persistent instance variables must be declared final.
-- JPA implementations use proxies in front of your entities to manage for example: Lazy loading.
-As a final class cannot be extended, a proxy cannot be built.
+- JPA implementations use proxies in front of your entities to manage for example: Lazy loading.As a final class cannot be extended, a proxy cannot be built.
 - The class must have a public or protected, no-argument constructor.
 - These kind of frameworks and others in order to create new objects use that is the reason why a no arg constructor is needed.